jordicf/FRAME/tools/rect/README.md

 **Subject To** $\sum A_i x_i \geq 0.89 \sum A_i p_i$

+Where $x_i$ is the binary decision variable for whether rectangle $i$ is part of the solution.

 ### Maxdiff option

 When running the maxdiff option, the program maximizes the difference between the area inside and the area outside of